 It’s estimated that 3.6% of adults in the United States experienced some form of post-traumatic stress disorder in the previous year, according to the National Institute of Mental Health.
 If you’re facing this or another type of trauma, getting help is an option.
-Treating trauma, after identifying its presence, is a critical step in reclaiming your life.
+Treatment for trauma, after identifying its presence, is a critical step in reclaiming your life.

 Treatment for trauma is always very specific to the needs of the individual.
 A group of therapies may be used on their own or together to help a person overcome the most impactful elements of trauma.